sukrit2906/Tasklist/README.md

 # Task list App

 ### Overview
-Todo list application that can create, read, update, delete, and mark completed.
+Task list application that can create, read, update, delete, and mark completed.
 This application also implement filtering and pagination.
 Front end is developed using react and backend is developed using spring boot.

 ### How to Run Application